Henry Sidgwick: Ethics

 Sidgwick summarizes his position in ethics as utilitarianism "on an Intuitional basis".
 This reflects, and disputes, the rivalry then felt among British philosophers between the philosophies of utilitarianism and ethical intuitionism, which is illustrated, for example, by John Stuart Mill's criticism of ethical intuitionism in the first chapter of his book Utilitarianism.

 Sidgwick developed this position due to his dissatisfaction with an inconsistency in Jeremy Bentham and John Stuart Mill's utilitarianism, between what he labels "psychological hedonism" and "ethical hedonism".
-Psychological hedonism states that everyone always will do what is in their self interest, whereas ethical hedonism states that everyone ought to do what is in the general interest.
+Psychological hedonism states that everyone always will do what is in their self-interest, whereas ethical hedonism states that everyone ought to do what is in the general interest.
 Sidgwick believed neither Bentham nor Mill had an adequate answer as to how the prescription that someone ought to sacrifice their own interest to the general interest could have any force, given they combined that prescription with the claim that everyone will in fact always pursue their own individual interest.
 Ethical intuitions, such as those argued for by philosophers such as William Whewell, could, according to Sidgwick, provide the missing force for such normative claims.

 For Sidgwick, ethics is about which actions are objectively right.
 Our knowledge of right and wrong arises from common-sense morality, which lacks a coherent principle at its core.
 The task of philosophy in general and ethics in particular is not so much to create new knowledge but to systematize existing knowledge.
 Sidgwick tries to achieve this by formulating methods of ethics, which he defines as rational procedures "for determining right conduct in any particular case".
 He identifies three methods: intuitionism, which involves various independently valid moral principles to determine what ought to be done, and two forms of hedonism, in which rightness only depends on the pleasure and pain following from the action.
 Hedonism is subdivided into egoistic hedonism, which only takes the agent's own well-being into account, and universal hedonism or utilitarianism, which is concerned with everyone's well-being.

 As Sidgwick sees it, one of the central issues of ethics is whether these three methods can be harmonized with each other.
 Sidgwick argues that this is possible for intuitionism and utilitarianism.
 But a full success of this project is impossible since egoism, which he considers as equally rational, cannot be reconciled with utilitarianism unless religious assumptions are introduced.
 Such assumptions, for example, the existence of a personal God who rewards and punishes the agent in the afterlife, could reconcile egoism and utilitarianism.
 But without them, we have to admit a "dualism of practical reason" that constitutes a "fundamental contradiction" in our moral consciousness.

-Meta-ethics
+Metaethics

-Sidgwick's meta-ethics involve an explicit defense of a non-naturalist form of moral realism.
+Sidgwick's metaethics involve an explicit defence of a non-naturalist form of moral realism.
 He is committed to moral cognitivism: that moral language is robustly truth-apt, and that moral properties are not reducible to any natural properties.
 This non-naturalist realism is combined with an ethical intuitionist epistemology to account for the possibility of knowing moral truths.